idaholab/ALFRED/README.md

 # ALFRED: ALl particle in Fission Reactor - Energy Deposition

 ## Description
-`ALFRED` is a Geant4 based code designed to compute energy deposition in critical systems such as the TREAT reactor.
+`ALFRED` is a Geant4-based code designed to compute energy deposition in critical systems such as the TREAT reactor.

+Keywords: Energy deposition - TREAT - high fidelity - Geant4 - eigenvalue

 ## Installation
 To install `ALFRED`, follow these steps:

 1. Install the Geant4 framework.
-Follow instructions on website : https://geant4.web.cern.ch/docs/getting-started.
-For example, the following installation has been tested.
+Follow the instructions on the website: https://geant4.web.cern.ch/docs/getting-started.
+The following installation has been tested.
 It is assumed that `zlib` and `qt` are already installed:
 ```sh
 git clone https://github.com/Geant4/geant4.git
 cd geant4